Football in Malaysia: History

-Football began to spread rapidly throughout the region following the establishment of the cup although the composition of the teams at the time were mainly based on ethnic background.
-In British Borneo, football also become the most popular choice of sports in Malay schools.
+Football began to spread rapidly throughout the region following the establishment of the Cup, although the composition of the teams at the time was mainly based on ethnic background.
+In British Borneo, football had also become the most popular choice of sport in Malay schools.

 In 1933, Association football of Malaysia was founded as Football Association of Malaysia (FAM) which managed the local football scene at that time.
-By 1954, FAM joins FIFA as a member in AFC.
+By 1954, FAM joined FIFA as a member of the AFC.

-Malaysia FAM Cup was established in 1952 as a secondary knockout competition to the more prestigious Malaya Cup, the competition were held between the state teams including Singapore, Police, Army, and Prisons Department of Malaysia in its early days.
+Malaysia FAM Cup was established in 1952 as a secondary knockout competition to the more prestigious Malaya Cup.
+The competition was held between state teams including Singapore, Police, Army, and Prisons Department of Malaysia in its early days.

-In 1959, the Malaya Cup departed from the traditional one round tournament to a two-round home and away format in three zones, East, South and North.
-A new trophy was inaugurated in 1967, and since then the competition has been known as the Piala Malaysia.
+In 1959, the Malaya Cup departed from the traditional one-round tournament to a two-round home and away format in three zones: East, South and North.
+A new trophy was inaugurated in 1967, and since then, the competition has been known as the Piala Malaysia.

-Starting in 1974, the state teams were barred from entering the FAM Cup competition and only the club sides could enter.
+Starting in 1974, state teams were barred from entering the FAM Cup competition, and only club sides could enter.

 This football league competition involving the representative sides of the state football associations was first held in Malaysia in 1979.
 When it began, it was intended primarily as a qualifying tournament for the final knock-out stages of the Piala Malaysia.
 A one-round league competition was introduced in Malaysia in 1979.
-The top four teams at the end of the league will face off in two semi-finals before the winners made it to the finals.
+The top four teams at the end of the league will face off in two semi-finals before the winners make it to the finals.
 In 1981, the quarter-finals stage were introduced.
 When the league began, it was intended primarily as a qualifying tournament for the Piala Malaysia.
-However, it was not until 1982 that a League Cup was introduced to recognise the winners of the preliminary stage as the league champions which then officially started the era of nationwide level amateur football league in Malaysia.
+However, it was not until 1982 that a League Cup was introduced to recognise the winners of the preliminary stage as the league champions, which then officially started the era of nationwide-level amateur football league in Malaysia.
 Since then, the Piala Malaysia has been held after the conclusion of the league each year, with only the best-performing teams in the league qualifying for the Piala Malaysia.

 Over the years, the league competition has gained important stature in its own right.
-From 1982 until 1988 the league is an amateur status continue its purpose as qualifying round for Piala Malaysia and only in 1989 it is changes to a new format as Malaysian Semi-Pro Football League (Liga Semi-Pro) by FAM as a 'halfway house' towards full professional status.
+From 1982 until 1988, the league was an amateur status and continued its purpose as a qualifying round for Piala Malaysia, and only in 1989 did it change to a new format as the Malaysian Semi-Pro Football League (Liga Semi-Pro) by FAM as a 'halfway house' towards full professional status.